June 24, 2019

 Positives Feedback bekommt man immer gerne – aber ehrliche Kritik hilft dir, deinen Online-Kurs zu verbessern.

-Positive feedback is always welcome – but honest criticism helps you improve your online course.
+People always appreciate positive feedback – but honest criticism helps you improve your online course.

 Most questionnaires are filled out after the course ends.
-However, there will always be participants who do not want to give their opinion (or do not do so directly).
+However, there will always be participants who do not want to express their opinion (or do not want to do it directly).
 Here you should follow up!

 Tip: Use other channels to reach your participants and ask for feedback!
-Good channels for this are targeted emails or social media.
+Good channels for this include targeted emails or social media.

-In order to truly improve your online course, you inevitably need “unpleasant” feedback: You only receive honest constructive criticism when you openly ask your participants for it.
+In order to really improve your online course, you inevitably need some “unpleasant” feedback: You only get honest constructive criticism if you openly ask your participants for it.

-Tip: Ask specifically for criticism!
-A suitable tough question could be, for example: “What could have led you to drop out of the course?”
+Tip: Specifically ask for criticism!
+A suitable tough question could be: “What could have made you abandon the course?”

 Closed questions and yes/no questions are quick to answer and easy to evaluate.
-But you do not receive helpful ideas or suggestions this way.
+However, you won’t receive helpful ideas or suggestions this way.

-Tip: Always provide an open response option where your participants can respond freely in their own words.
+Tip: Always provide an open option for responses, where your participants can respond in their own words freely.

 Conclusion: How to Avoid Mistakes in Feedback

-Feedback mistakes can be easily avoided.
-To truly receive useful and honest feedback from your participants, you should adhere to these 5 tips:
+Mistakes in feedback can easily be avoided.
+To receive truly helpful and honest feedback from your course participants, you should adhere to these 5 tips:

 1. Ask few, targeted questions!